 |PrintOpen table in new window

 If hemoptysis is severe, persistent, or unexplained, testing is needed.
-If people have coughed up massive amounts of blood, they are treated and stabilized before testing is done.
+If people have coughed up massive amounts of blood, they are treated and their condition is stabilized before testing is done.

 A chest x-ray is taken routinely.
 If the chest x-ray is abnormal or if the person has symptoms of or risk factors for a particular disorder, computed tomography (CT) and bronchoscopy are done.
 In bronchoscopy, a flexible viewing tube is inserted into the windpipe and bronchi to identify the bleeding site.
 Occasionally, bronchoscopy is necessary to confirm that blood is being coughed up from the lower airways and not from the nose, stomach, or intestine.

-If pulmonary embolism seems possible, doctors do CT using a radiopaque dye to show blood vessels (called CT angiography) or a scan using a radioactive marker (called a lung perfusion scan—see Diagnosis of Lung Disorders: Chest Imaging).
+If pulmonary embolism seems possible, doctors do CT using a radiopaque dye to show blood vessels (called CT angiography) or a scan using a radioactive marker (called a lung perfusion scan—see Diagnosis).
+Depending on the results of that scan, pulmonary arteriography may be done.

 Doctors often check for lung cancer, especially in smokers over age 40 (and even in younger smokers if they started smoking during adolescence), even if the sputum is only blood-streaked.